Environmental impact of pesticides: Waste and disposal

 In the United States, the Environmental Protection Agency (EPA) suggests proper use of pesticides and disposal that follows federal or individual state guidance for farmers or commercial users.
 Commercial users of pesticides are told to follow the disposal instructions on the labels of the pesticides while using necessary safety measures for the disposal of hazardous waste.
 They are also advised to call for assistance by their local agencies in the disposal of unwanted or unused pesticides.

 Still are there environmental problems that emerge from runoff and other negative effects of pesticides.
-Runoff of pesticides into to wastewater and pesticide drift into other ecosystems has led to research in the removal and remediation of pesticides in the environment.
+Runoff of pesticides into wastewater and pesticide drift into other ecosystems has led to research in the removal and remediation of pesticides in the environment.
 Research has been done on different methods to treat pesticide pollution including the use of activated carbon absorption and advanced oxidation processes.
 Different methods of pesticide removal require different costs and can carry different removal outcomes.
 Some methods require low cost techniques but many result in byproducts that require an extra cost for removal or unwarranted environmental impacts.

 There is an ongoing research focused on pesticide removal, a 2022 study for example demonstrated excellent removal efficiency of 80% for often used pesticide chlorpyrifos through usage magnetic plant biobots.